SoominJ06/MiniColorApp/README.md

 ## 📄 Key Features:
+- The color of the logo in the main page changes to a random color every time the user refreshes the page.
 - Generates 5 random colors.
 - The color codes are shown in HEX, RGB, or HSL.
 - Users can like the colors they would like to keep, and re-generate the others.